NikolayChirkov/obj2/README.md

 *   **Versioning** of the serialized state and executable is automatic: simplifies upgrade and messaging between application’s instances
 *   **Model-Presenter** for cross-platform applications with event-driven model change
 *   **Debugging, automated testing**: event-driven model records all state changes and can be reproduced in any platform-specific environment
 *   **Code size, performance, reliability**.
-The application is split into development mode, where the graph is constructed, all intermediate resources are pre-compiled and verified and is just deserialized then from binary.
+The application is split into development mode, where the graph is constructed, all intermediate resources are pre-compiled and verified and are just deserialized then from binary in run-time mode.
 *   **Distributed** applications just share the part of the graph.